marmoszy/mm-bem/README.md

 The source codes are in C, Python, Matlab, Julia and FreeFem.
 The theoretical calculations for a soft sphere are in Gnuplot.
 The example results are for 38kHz.
 The usege of source codes requires installating its evironments or comilers.
 Only FreeFem version uses Hmatrix approach that allows for faster calculations for large meshes.

 The package contains also the demonstration page that do not need any addition installation.
-The page allows generating sphere, spheroid or ellipsoid meshes and calculate scattering pattern for them.
+The page allows generating sphere, spheroid or ellipsoid meshes and calculating scattering pattern for them.
 Moreover, it can present the results in polar form of calculated data along with other data file that could be added for comparison.
+This version can work rather with only medium size meshes!

 ### Shell script